What is the SRS, how is it different from CPF, and should you have an SRS account? We answer these questions and more.

 Should you invest SRS contributions?

-Investing your SRS funds is a way to make the most of your SRS contributions.
-Otherwise, your contributions aren’t losing value as they get eaten up by inflation.
+To beat inflation, some may choose to invest their SRS funds.
 If you contribute the full $15,300 SGD per annum every year for 20 years, that would be worth $306,000 SGD after 20 years.
-But, if you invested it and earned 5% net returns per annum, you’d earn $504,850 SGD in 20 years.
-If you contributed the max amount for 30 years, you’d have $459,000 in savings, but again, if you invested those contributions each year and earned 5% net returns per annum, you’d have $1,003,436 SGD in 30 years.
+But, if you invested it and earned 5% net returns per annum, you'd earn $504,850 SGD in 20 years.
+If you contributed the max amount for 30 years, you'd have $459,000 in savings, but again, if you invested those contributions each year and earned 5% net returns per annum, you’d have $1,003,436 SGD in 30 years.

 There is a wide range of financial vehicles into which you can invest your SRS funds once you have the SRS account open.
 These vehicles include stocks, bonds, fixed deposits, unit trusts, and annuity plans.
 StashAway is one of the many providers of SRS investment options.